 Sam took us to the hiking trail and we started up the hill.
 After we climbed about 30 feet I was already huffing and puffing and thought I was going to die.
 It was probably the altitude.
 I’m a sea level gal (from Los Angeles) and Lake Louise is 5,249 feet above.
 At least that was my excuse.
 I’m about to go on Medicare and could also stand to lose a few pounds.
 Well, more than a few.
 I was hoping it would all fall off at the end of the hike, but it didn’t.
 Darn!

 If Sam hadn’t been with us, we may have turned around.
-He gave me a pair of hiking sticks – which I loved – and told me to take it slow and steady.
+He gave me a pair of Black Diamond trekking sticks – which I loved – and told me to take it slow and steady.
 When you walk and stop every 5 minutes you can burn out fast.
 Think about being “the turtle” and you’ll win the race.

 My brother made fun of my sticks on Facebook calling them “just short of using a walker,” but serious hikers use them, and I can see why.
 They work your arms too, so you get a great workout, sort of like a Nordic Track.
 I’m not sure I would have made it to the end of our 10.1 km (6.2 miles) hike without them.